francois-codes/ReactEurope2019/README.md

 # Multi Package React Native app

-This is a draft proposal for ReactConf, illustrating the tooling & workflow for having a native app using several independant react-native packages bundled together in the same app.

 ## About this Repo

 At [Applicaster](https://applicaster.com) we are building a platform which enables easy release & management of native mobile apps on iOS and Android, as well as a few TV platforms.
 As such, React-Native revealed itself as a very interesting option, especially with the promise of write once, run everywhere.